spack/spack/lib/spack/docs/getting_started.rst

          - PrgEnv-intel
          - intel/15.0.109

-As mentioned earlier, the compiler paths will look different on a Cray system.
+As mentioned earlier, the compiler paths look different on a Cray system.
-Since most compilers are invoked using cc, CC and ftn, the paths for each compiler are replaced with their respective Cray compiler wrapper names:
+Since most compilers are invoked using cc, CC, and ftn, the paths for each compiler are replaced with their respective Cray compiler-wrapper names, as opposed to an explicit path to the compiler executable.

 .. code-block:: yaml